ErrorsAndGlitches/wordpress-cloud-formation/README.md

 ./wordpress-cloud-formation -s Gamma -r us-east-1 describe-hosted-zone -d wordpress-domain.com
 ```

+Make sure that the name servers in the created hosted zone are the same ones registered under the domain in Route 53.
+If
+they are out of sync, copy the name servers listed in the hosted zone to the domain name configuration.

 ### Setup the SSL Certificate

 Use the Hosted Zone ID from the previous step to setup SSL.
 The default region can be used here.